piousannie/Car-Data-Analysis-Engage/README.md

 16. Wheelbase is positively related to Torque
 17. Wheelbase is positively related to Length
 18. Doors is positively related to Seating Capacity
+19. Fuel tank is positively related to Displacement.

 ## Other Challenges-

 As shown in previous figures clustering the market needs a lot of effort as the separation of clusters is not that obvious.
 It's now clear that we have to look for many dimensions in order to cluster the automotive market.
 Since the more features we explore, the harder it is to cluster.
 These dimensions affect the decision of the buyers and is also preceived as totally different due to the various different mental models of buyers, in other words, price, horsepower and mileage are not everything and some buyers would like to have a long wheel base car, some would like to have wider car all of the previous features, and more, strongly affect the buyer' decisions.

-This means that two cars can have a very similar price and milage but one is a van with lots of space and the other is just a four doors sedan, these two cars are precieved as two different categories in the automotive industry so space "length width and height of the car" can also be a vital factor.
+This means that two cars can have a very similar price and milage but one is a van with lots of space and the other is just a four doors sedan, these two cars are precieved as two different categories in the automotive industry so space "length, width and height of the car" can also be a vital factor.
 So, a three dimensional representation won't tell everything, so thats why we will try to consider clustering to use the very different features associated with each car.

 ## Graphs and conclusions for the most sold car models

-Now we can check for the most popular car specifications and combinations from the cars with the most units sold, which are stated in order as below-
+Now we can check for the most popular car specifications and combinations from the models with the most units sold, which are stated in order as below-

 1. WagonR
 2. Swift